wowdevs-public/blockish/readme.txt

 You can get support for this plugin by creating a support ticket on the WordPress support forum.

+= How can I become a Contributor? =
+If you want to contribute, go to our [Blockish GitHub Repository](https://github.com/wowdevs-public/blockish) and see where you can help.

 == External services ==

 A JSON Schema for block.json [https://schemas.wp.org/trunk/block.json](https://schemas.wp.org/trunk/block.json) can be used by code editors to provide things like tooltips, autocomplete, and validation while editing block.json.